-The Wilson cycle was vital to define the assembly and the breaking up of supercontinents.
-This self-organization in plate tectonics has been studied for decades, whose periodicity is in the range of 300-800 million years (Mitchell et al., 2021).
+icity is in the range of 300-800 million years (Mitchell et al., 2021).
 Hence, new hypotheses for global cycles could also be formulated, and several questions about the impacts of tectonic events on sea-level and climatic variations were answered.
-For example, based on the Wilson cycles, Fischer (1981, 1982) formulated the climatic oscillation produced by Earth's icehouse and greenhouse states (Figure 10).
+For example, based on the Wilson cycles, Fischer (1981, 1982) formulated the climatic oscillation produced by Earth's icehouse and greenhouse states (Fig. 10).